 - Printing – What production speed needs to be maintained?
 What printing equipment or technology will be used?

-Security inks have been around for a long time, but technological advances made possible through inkjet technology innovation have greatly expanded the availability and capability of security inks.
+Security inks have been around for a long time, but inkjet technology innovations have greatly expanded their availability and capabilities.

 Because inkjet printing requires minimal setup time, printed security ink can be customized at a per-unit level.
 For example, individual SKU markings on pharmaceutical bottles can help identify theft and counterfeiting at all stages.